 The reason for this is that, insurance companies base the price of their rates on the level of risk that they see the driver as having.
 This means that the more likely they think that you are to claim, the higher the amount that you will need to pay.
 As younger drivers or drivers on provisional licenses are less experienced on the roads than those who have been driving for longer.

-Whilst this may be an off-putting factor for many inexperienced drivers, there are ways in which one can lower the cost of their policy.
+Whilst this may be an off-putting factor for many inexperienced drivers, there are ways in which you can lower the cost of your first car insurance policy.

 Ways to reduce your cost as a provisional driver

 One of the best ways to reduce the amount of money that you pay on insurance as a provisional license holder, is placing an older and more experienced driver onto your policy as a "named" driver.

 To name someone else as a named driver on your policy they must be over the age of 21 and have held a licence for at least 3 years.
 They are legally required to be in the car with you whenever you are behind the wheel, although they are allowed to drive the car without you present.